JuliaData/CSV.jl/docs/src/index.md

 CSV.File(file; header=["col1", "col2", "col3"])
 CSV.File(file; header=[:col1, :col2, :col3])
 ```
 In this file, there is no header row that contains column names.
 In the first option, we pass `header=false`, and column names will be generated like `[:Column1, :Column2, :Column3]`.
-In the two latter examples, we pass our own explicit column names, either as strings or symbols.
+In the two latter examples, we pass our own explicit column names, either as `String`s or `Symbol`s.

 ### Normalize Column Names
 #### File